ULE-Alliance/hanfun/README.md

     $ cmake -DHAN-FUN_BUILD_TESTS=ON ..
     $ make

-The unit tests will be run at the end of the complication.
+The unit tests will be run at the end of the compilation.

 To re-run the tests, issue: